Bastian-Lahrmann/MobAppEx-2021/README.md

 3: On the top it should say "Web-NFC is supported"

+4: Log in with valid PIN

-4: Accept the Pop-Up asking for permission regarding NFC reading
+5: Accept the Pop-Up asking for permission regarding NFC reading

-5: You are good to go!
+6: You are good to go!

 To scan tags you need to press the button >SCAN< first, then hold phone near tags - et voilà!